THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 But, as a stand alone source, this reference book is super useful because it’s written in a no-nonsense way for the backyard astronomer to understand and garnish a whole bunch of knowledge about the right gear, the objects to see, what to expect, and how to get the best out of a starry night.

-What I especially like about it is it’s size.
+What I especially like about it is its size.
 It’s light and compact, so fits nicely in a backpack or carry bag to take places and refer to.

 Another great book with Dickinson as co-author.
 From it, you should learn, not only about objects in space but also about telescopes and the astronomical gear to get the best out of viewing the Solar System and beyond.